knpuniversity/symfony4/README.md

 And as always, thanks so much for your support and letting us do what we love!

-<3 Your friends at KnpUniversity
+<3 Your friends at SymfonyCasts